Skip to content

 What Is the Pratfall Effect?

-The pratfall effect is a psychological principle where people become more likeable after making a mistake or revealing a flaw.
-Rather than damaging credibility, these imperfections can actually boost trust and relatability.
+The pratfall effect is the psychological principle that a competent person or brand becomes more likeable, not less, after making a small and visible mistake.
+First identified by researcher Elliot Aronson in 1966, it explains why a minor flaw can boost trust and relatability rather than damaging credibility.
 For growth marketers, strategically using the pratfall effect can help build stronger connections with your audience.

 Why the Pratfall Effect Matters in Marketing